 Introduction: Why bug reporting quality is a QA multiplier

-A great bug report saves hours.
-A bad one creates hours.
-The difference between a bug that gets fixed in 30 minutes and one that sits in the backlog for weeks often comes down to how it was reported — not how complex it is.
+A great bug report saves hours; a bad one creates them.
+The difference between a bug that gets fixed in 30 minutes and one that rots in the backlog for weeks usually comes down to how it was reported — not how complex it is.

 1. Write a descriptive bug report title